mgsx-dev/gdx-pd/README.md

 ## Take advantages of Live coding

-Designing a pd patch for a game could be cumbersome : you have to modify your patch in pd, launch your app and get to the context.
+Designing a pd patch for a game could be cumbersome : you have to modify your patch in pd, launch your app and get to the context and restart again.

 With LibGDX you can already live code with JVM hot code swapping.
 With pd, you can use the OSC implementation which send all message to network in OSC format.
-You can then open your patch in Puredata and modify it directly.
+You can then open your patch in Puredata and modify it directly during audio design phase.

 To do so, you need to configure remote mode in your launcher(s) :
 ```